kubernetes/enhancements/keps/sig-api-machinery/2876-crd-validation-expression-language/README.md

 - As an alternative to the `message` field, there is also a `messageExpression` field that represents a CEL expression that evaluates to a string that will be used when the validation rule evaluates to false.
-If the `messageExpression` field does not evaluate to a string, then the CRD write will fail.
+If the `messageExpression` field does not statically evaluate to a string, then the CRD write will succeed, but an error message will be logged and the `messageExpression` will be discarded from the CRD.
 If the runtime cost limit is exceeded during `messageExpression` execution, then the write will fail.
 - There are several compile-time checks performed on CEL's `string.format` function that can affect `messageExpression`:
   - If the formatting string passed to `string.format` is a constant, then the formatting string will be checked at